-In its sole discretion, the CDFI Fund may deem the Applicant’s application ineligible, if the CDFI Fund determines that the Applicant:
+In its sole discretion, the CDFI Fund may deem the Applicant’s Allocation Application

+ineligible, if the CDFI Fund determines that the Applicant:

-Inaccurately responded to a question and Failed to submit a required written explanation; or
+Inaccurately responded to a question, with respect to the Allocation Application

+Assurances and Certifications; or

-Accurately answered a question yet failed to submit a required written explanation, with respect to the Application Assurances and Certifications.
+Failed to submit any required written explanation, with respect to the Allocation Application Assurances and Certifications; or

-Fails to notify the CDFI Fund of any changes to the information submitted between the date of application and the date of the Notice of Allocation, with respect to the Assurances and Certifications
+Fails to notify the CDFI Fund of any changes to the information submitted, with respect to the Allocation Application Assurances and Certifications, between the date of application and the date that the Applicant executes the Allocation Agreement, if selected for an allocation award.

+If the Applicant cannot certify to one or more questions, the Applicant must provide a written narrative explaining why the Applicant cannot make the certification, the circumstances, and what the entity is doing to address it.
+See the “CY 2019 NMTC Application – AMIS Navigation Guide” for details on how to provide a narrative explanation.
+The Applicant should identify the existence of any related regulatory orders in its written explanation to the Assurances and Certifications.
+The CDFI Fund may request additional information, such as copies of any applicable regulatory orders, after the Allocation Application deadline as part of its review.

-The CDFI Fund will review the information submitted and the Applicant’s responses to the Assurances and Certifications, to determine the Applicant’s continued eligibility for an award.
-In making the determination, the CDFI Fund will take into consideration, among other factors, the substance of any supplemental responses provided, and whether the information in the Applicant’s supplemental responses will have a material adverse effect on the Applicant, its financial condition or its ability to perform under an Allocation Agreement, should the Applicant receive an Allocation.
+The CDFI Fund will review the information submitted and the Applicant’s responses to the Assurances and Certifications, to determine the Applicant’s continued eligibility for an Allocation award.
+In making the determination, the CDFI Fund will take into consideration, among other factors, the substance of any supplemental responses provided, and whether the information in the Applicant’s supplemental responses will have a material adverse effect on the Applicant, its financial condition or its ability to perform under an Allocation Agreement, should the Applicant receive an NMTC Allocation.

-After an Applicant submits an Allocation Application and prior to the Allocation award announcement, should the Applicant report any changes to its Assurances and Certifications responses and information in its Allocation Application to the CDFI Fund?
+If there are changes to the Assurances and Certifications after the Allocation Application is submitted to the CDFI Fund, what steps is an Applicant required to take to remain eligible for consideration?

-Yes.
-If the Applicant’s response to any of the Assurances and Certifications selections change or there are updates to any of the narrative explanations or supplemental documentation provided after the Applicant submits an Allocation Application and prior to the date of the Notice of Allocation, the Applicant should submit a service request in AMIS.
-In the Service Request form within AMIS, the Applicant should select Record Type “General Inquiry”, Type “NMTC Application” for the CDFI Fund to review any updates to the Applicant’s Assurances and Certifications.
+If there are changes to any of the Applicant’s responses to the Allocation Application Assurances and Certifications, including the narrative explanations or supplemental documentation provided, between the date the Applicant submits an Allocation Application and the date the Allocatee executes the Allocation Agreement, the Applicant must report such changes by submitting a service request in AMIS to the NMTC Program.
+The NMTC Program will review those changes to determine the Applicant’s continued eligibility for an NMTC Allocation award.

 QUESTIONS ON THE PROCESS OF